 - speak and listen and represent ideas in their activities;

 - use communication, questioning, language and literacy in every part of the curriculum;

 - become immersed in an environment rich in print.

 At Key Stage One (Years 1 and 2), children should learn to speak confidently and listen to what others have to say.
 They should begin to read and write, fiction, non-fiction and poetry independently and with enthusiasm.
+They should learn phonics (letters and sounds) as the building blocks to reading and spelling.
 They should use language to explore their own experiences and imaginary worlds.

 At Key Stage Two (Years 3-6), children should learn to change the way they speak and write to suit different situations, purposes and audiences.
 They should read a range of texts and genres (fiction, non-fiction and poetry) and respond to different layers of meaning in them.
 They should explore the use of language in literary and non-literary texts and learn how the structure of language works.